-Dovonex ointment is used to treat plaque psoriasis and the calcipotriol scalp solution to treat scalp psoriasis.
-The ointment should be applied 1-2 times daily, and no more than 100g should be used per week.
+Dovonex is available as an ointment that is used to treat plaque psoriasis.
+It should be applied 1-2 times daily, and no more than 100g should be used per week.
 If you have been told to use Dovonex twice a day, try and leave a gap of 8-12 hours between using it.
 Do not use more than the dose recommended by your doctor.